What to expect after surgery?

 For any anomaly noted or felt, by yourself or your entourage, you must contact:

-Post-care protocols operating (prescription, rehabilitation, products, appointment) should be changed in case of abnormal developments.
+Post-care protocols operating (prescription, rehabilitation, products, appointment) can be changed in case of abnormal developments.